SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 		- if one actor attacks and another defends, then any resulting power would againbe chrushed, resulting in 0.
 	- the best option is clearly to defend.

-- when large allainces form,
+- when large allainces form, it becomes a lot more likely that the AD scenario results in a reward, 0,3.
+	-